escotoj/TechBlogMVC/README.md

 ## TODO
--- comments --
-1 blog.handlebar not applying css, date or user.
-2 POST route on homePage.js LN80, 500 error, empty object
-3 for the comments - dynamic display in the homepage.js.

 -- blog --
 4 edit blog - PUT route not working/no update function in the 5 public folder/ needs to render only for the author of the blog.